 If you find yourself at Bed Bath & Beyond without a 20% off coupon, don’t panic.
-Their Price Match Promise has your back, so locking in the lowest prices is easier than ever.
-Bed Bath & Beyond will price match all their direct competitors, including Walmart, Kohl’s, and Target.
+Their Price Match Promise has your back as long as you’re a rewards member, so locking in the lowest prices is easier than ever.
+Bed Bath & Beyond will price match most of their direct competitors, including Walmart, Amazon, and Target.
 That means if a competitor has a lower price for the same item, Bed Bath & Beyond will match it so you pay the lower price.

 I dug into the official price match policy and lined up everything you need to make the most of it.
 Because who wants to overpay for anything?
 No one.

-1. Bed Bath & Beyond price matches major retailers, local competitors, and even Amazon.
+1. Bed Bath & Beyond price matches a bunch of major retailers and even Amazon.

-Bed Bath & Beyond will match the price of all their direct competitors, from local stores to big box retailers.
+Bed Bath & Beyond will match the price of most of their direct competitors, from local stores to big box retailers (just not Kohl’s).
 That means your chances of finding a lower price somewhere else are pretty darn good.
-Just a few of Bed Bath & Beyond’s direct competitors include Wayfair, Kohl’s, JCPenney, Ikea, Walmart, and Target.
+Just a few of Bed Bath & Beyond’s direct competitors include Wayfair, Walmart, and Target.
 They’ll even price match Amazon, as long as the item is sold by Amazon and not a third-party marketplace seller.